SalamiArmy/Scenic-Oxygen/README.md

 ## A simple shell for hosting python bots on Google App Engine.

 ### What is Scenic Oxygen?
-Scenic Oxygen hosts commands for chat bots in Google App Engine.
+Scenic Oxygen turns Google App Engine into Google Bot Engine.

 ### How does it work?
 Scenic Oxygen can: